fioprotocol/fio-devhub/_docs/chain/node-build-source.md

 #### Build FIO Binaries

 The build script first installs all dependencies and then builds FIO.
+The script has several options, including '-P' (pinned build), '-i' (install directory), and '-o' (build type, i.e. Release, Debug, etc.).
+Providing no options will use default options, i.e. a local build directory, $HOME/fio, as the install directory.

+{% include alert.html type="danger" title="An operational FIO build requires clang 8" content="FIO chain requires clang v8 as part of the LLVM requirements.
+When executing the build, specify '-P' for a 'pinned' build to ensure the correct LLVM versions are used." %}

-The script supports these Operating Systems.
-To run it, first change to the `~/fioprotocol/fio` folder, then launch the script:
+To build, first change to the `~/fioprotocol/fio` folder, then execute the script as follows:

 ```shell
 cd ~/fioprotocol/fio/scripts